AOBUT-Game-Studios/BHT/README.md

 # About

-Bob's Hallween Tycon is a game we created during a game jam.
-We got 3rd place!
+Bob's Hallween Tycoon is a game we created during a game jam where we got 3rd place!

 # Project
 Above is the source code of the project; made in Unity.